reserve-protocol/protocol/docs/mev.md

 To participate:

 Make sure calling contract implements the `IDutchTradeCallee` interface.
 It contains a single method function `dutchTradeCallbac(address buyToken,uint256 buyAmount,bytes calldata data) external;`.
-This method will be called by the `DutchTrade` as a callback after calling `bid` and before the trade has been resolved.
+This method will be called by the `DutchTrade` as a callback after calling `bidWithCallback` and before the trade has been resolved.
 The trader is expected to pay for the trade during the callback.
 See `DutchTradeRouter.sol` for an example.

 1. Call `status()` view; the auction is ongoing if return value is 1
 2. Call `lot()` to see the number of tokens being sold